hauke96/the-green-spot/content/posts/comparison-rebel-2k-nomad-s1/index.en.md

 A usual trekking backpack is too large for the space behind the seat and has to go to the front.

 Both seats are more or less comfortable, so I don't have real negative points here.
-The backrest of the S1, however, is firmly mounted on the boat, which is way more stable and I like it better than the Rebel 2K's seat.
+The backrest of the S1 is -- unlike the backrest of my Rebel 2K at the time -- attached to the boat with small rods and straps, which gives a little more stability and I liked better.

-I also had the feeling to sit a lot deeper within the Rebel 2K.
-Even though it's beneficial for the stability of the boat, paddling becomes easy.
+In the current variant of the 2K, however, the comfort-seat -- contrary to the smaller standard seat -- can also be attached, which stabilizes the seat and backrest.

+Due to the improved design of the current Rebel 2K variant, you sit high enough (the seat is 16cm / 6" high) to use a normal 220 cm paddle.
-You should buy a long paddle, my rented paddle of about 220 cm / 7' 3" was slightly too short and a 230-240 cm / 7'7" - 7'10" would be the right length.
+My seat at the time was lower, which made the paddle a little too short, a 230-240 cm / 7'7" - 7'10" paddle would have been more suitable.
+With the Nomad S1, however, I had no problems, because you generally sit nice and high in there.

 ## Floor

-I was unsure regarding the stability of the floor.
+Before trying the boats, I was unsure regarding the stability of the floor.
-Both boats use a very thick and high quality material (as mentioned above 410D Nylon at the Rebel 2K and 820D at the S1).
+Turn out my concerns were unfounded as both boats use a very thick and high quality material of 840D Nylon (my Rebel 2K back then has only 410D Nylon but still felt very robust).

 **Spoiler:** In the meantime, I bought the normal Nomad S1 and the floor already slipped over some gravel and stones.
 So far, there are no signs of scratches at all.